- Bachelor of Arts in Psychology

 Psychology majors must take all required Psychology courses at Wesley College once they have matriculated.
 Students who transfer required Psychology courses into Wesley prior to matriculating at Wesley will have those courses applied towards their BA degree at Wesley subject to review and approval of the Department Chair.
 This requirement may be waived, based upon specific individual circumstances, with the approval of the Department Chair.

-To graduate, students majoring in Psychology must hold a minimum GPA of 2.50 in major course requirements (including PY100 and PY222) and must attain a minimum grade of C in all required psychology courses, including the three required psychology electives.
+To graduate, students majoring in Psychology must hold a minimum GPA of 2.50 in all required psychology courses, including the three required psychology electives, and must attain a minimum grade of C in all required psychology courses, including the three required psychology electives.